-In early historical times, the Capoque band of the Karankawa Indians roamed between the mouth of the Brazos River and Galveston Bay and may have traveled inland as far as Brazos Bend.
+In early historical times, the Capoque band of the Karankawa Indians roamed between the mouth of the Brazos River and Galveston Bay.
+They may have traveled inland as far as Brazos Bend.

-Enjoy, but do not disturb historical places.
+Enjoy but do not disturb historical places.
 If you find an artifact, leave it in place and let park staff know.